James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 #### [Jumpcutter](https://github.com/potato3d/jumpcutter)

 An audio-slience based video cutter.
-In `jumpcut_file.py` it chops audio into chunks and decide to
+In `jumpcut_file.py` it chops audio into chunks and decide to It has audio acceleration methods

 #### [Gifcurry](https://github.com/lettier/gifcurry)